Adieu in Tears

 A hidden sea my heart had never seen;

-And thus I walked forbidden paths of woes
+And thus I walked where hidden sorrow grows,

-To seek the life where hope might yet convene.
+To seek the life where hope might rise serene.

 I longed to clasp thy heart and read each line